CartoDB/documentation/app/content/react/guides/getting-started.md

 yarn hygen source new
 ```

-Before adding the source, you need to create a connection to your data warehouse in the Workspace.
-If you have not created a connection yet, you can use the `carto_dw` connection to the CARTO Cloud Data Warehouse that is provided with all the accounts.
+When you create a source in CARTO3, you need to provide the connection name you want to use.
+CARTO provides a default `carto_dw`, but you probably want to [connect](https://gcp-us-east1.app.carto.com/connections/create) your own data warehouse to access your data

 We are going to create a source pointing to the public BigQuery dataset `cartobq.public_account.retail_stores` using the `carto_dw` connection.
-We recommend you to create a source pointing to one of the datasets in your data warehouse.
-You need to choose the following options:

 ```shell
 $ hygen source new